Colombia and Peru Tours & Trips

 Los Nevados National Park offers high-altitude adventure at 4000m, while indigenous Tikuna communities share Amazon traditions.
 Pacific waters welcome kayakers at Bahía Solano.
 Luxury awaits at the gondola-accessed Condor's Nest, complementing Bogotá's UNESCO Gold Museum.
 Six internal flights connect 16 days of cultural immersion across Colombia and Peru.

-No departure dates availableDuration 16 days Destinations Bogota, Leticia, Marasha National Park, Pereira, Los Nevados National Park, Medellin, Bahia Solano, Utría National Natural Park Age Range up to 90 year olds Operated in English, Spanish Operator Go Wild: American Adventures Jewels of Colombia (Medellin, Guatape, Cartagena)
+No departure dates availableDuration 16 days Destinations Bogota, Leticia, Marasha National Park, Pereira, Los Nevados National Park, Medellin, Bahia Solano, Utría National Natural Park Age Range All Ages Welcome Operated in English, Spanish Operator Go Wild: American Adventures Jewels of Colombia (Medellin, Guatape, Cartagena)

 1 Review by TourRadar travelers“We learned a lot, had some great experiences, and stayed in very nice accommodations.”